• Art magazine

 An effective way to overcome a creative blockade is to distance yourself from the current project or the task.

-Creative people often experience that they come up with the best ideas when they deal with something else, such as walking or showering.
-With this conscious withdrawal, the subconscious continues to work on the problem solving and can often produce new creative ideas.
+Creative people often experience that they get their best ideas when they're doing something else, like going for a walk or taking a shower.
+By consciously withdrawing, the subconscious continues to work on the problem and can often produce new creative ideas.

-In the event of difficulties, it is advisable to consciously take time for other activities.
-It is astonishing what a positive impact, for example, a bike tour or a walk on creativity.
-You should temporarily put the current project aside to get your head free, and then return with a fresh look and new ideas.
+When faced with difficulties, it's advisable to consciously take time for other activities.
+It's surprising how positively a bike ride or a walk can affect creativity.
+You should temporarily put aside the current project to clear your head and then return with a fresh perspective and new ideas.

 There are definitely parallels between a classic day in the studio and a day in the office.
 Occasionally it is time to move to be able to take new thoughts.
 Anyone who notices that they will become less creative during the day can be well advised to turn their backs on their canvas.

 And who knows?
-Maybe a new hobby may even be created in this way?
-Those who deliberately rely on a little "action" during a break by starting jogging , for example, often notice that they have become more efficient again after the respective activity.
+Maybe a new hobby will emerge?
+Those who consciously 'act' during a break by starting to jog, for example, often notice that they're more productive after the activity.

 With regard to the right leisure activities, it is of course important to take personal preferences into account.
 Artists who prefer to take it a little quieter should prefer a walk through the park.
 But this is also a movement that can ultimately have a positive effect on your own creativity.